Bethlehem Mission Society: The SMB Friendship Circle

-The multi-generational housing settlement in Bethlehem
+Housing settlement in Bethlehem

 The SMB owns several buildings and properties, most of which were donated to the Mission Society by private individuals.

 In 2013, the SMB decided to build a multi-generational settlement on its property near the motherhouse in Immensee.
 "Living in Bethlehem" is being realized by the Bethlehem Mission House Association in four stages, presumably until 2037 [20].
 After eight years of planning and implementation, tenants were able to move into the 51 apartments of the first stage in 2021.